 Safe Vaccination During Pregnancy, Infancy, and Childhood: An Invaluable Resource

 For an evidenced-based, open-minded perspective on safe vaccination from pregnancy through your child’s teen years, there’s a book titled The Vaccine-Friendly Plan (written by Paul Thomas, MD and Jennifer Margulis, PhD) that’s praised and appreciated by people on ALL sides of the vaccine debate.
 It’s an evidenced-based approach to vaccinating and medicating safely based on a wide body of evidence.
 Again, it’s an invaluable read for ALL parents, no matter where your opinions on vaccinations currently reside, and I cannot recommend it enough.
-I’ll be following Dr. Thomas’ protocol for safe, evidence-based vaccination throughout infancy, childhood, and beyond.
 In addition to information on vaccines, the book offers extensive medical insights and tips for everything from natural pregnancy to those first few days with your newborn to tackling the teen years.
 If I were to recommend just one resource to you on the topic of pregnancy and evidence-based health protocols for little ones, it would be this book.

 Birthing Preparation + Planning